LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic10-2-FutureOfAI.md

 - Different Architectures:
 - Biological neurons and digital processors operate fundamentally differently.
 The brain excels at massively parallel processing, pattern recognition, and adaptability, while computers are opt imized for linear and high-speed calculations.
   - Analog vs. Digital:
     The brain processes information in an analog-like, probabilistic manner, while computers are digital and deterministic.
-    	•	Uncertain Metrics:
-    	•	Defining “operation” in the context of the brain isn’t straightforward.
+Defining “operation” in the context of the brain isn’t straightforward.
 Neural spikes, synaptic events, or high-level cognitive processes may all be considered operations, but they differ vastly in complexity.

 #### Context with Modern AI Hardware